tengjuilin/equation-sheets/content/cheme/cheme435/index.md

 |Extraction factor of solute B|$\mathcal{E} = \dfrac{K\'_{D_B} S}{F_A}$|
 |Fraction of solute B unextracted|$\dfrac{X_{R, B}}{X_{F, B}} = \dfrac{1}{1 + \mathcal{E}}$|

+{{< image src="/cheme/cheme435/cheme435-liquid-liquid-extraction.png" caption="Liquid-liquid extraction of ternary mixture. (*Separation Process Principles with Applications Using Process Simulators* 4e by Seader p98, Figure 4.12.)" >}}

 #### Ternary phase diagram

 General principles are the same for different types of ternary phase diagrams.
 Here, algorithm for using **equilateral** ternary phase diagrams is presented.

-- Identify chemical species at the apexes: feed solvent (A), feed solute (B), and pure solvent (S).
+- Identify chemical species at the apexes: feed solvent (A), feed solute (B), and pure solvent (S)
-  - Apexes are pure components.
+  - Apexes are pure components
-  - Lines parallel to the apex are used to read values.
+  - Lines parallel to the apex are used to read values
-  - Label each side of the triangle according to the apex.
+  - Label each side of the triangle according to the apex
 - Identify compositions of entering streams: feed (F) and solvent (S)
-  - Assume feed only contains A and B, and solvent is pure S.
+  - Assume feed only contains A and B, and solvent is pure S
   - Calculate composition of mixture (M) with component balances
     - $x_{M, A} = \dfrac{x_{F, A} F}{F + S}, \quad x_{M, B} = \dfrac{x_{F, B} F}{F + S}, \quad x_{M, C} = \dfrac{S}{F + S}$
 - Interpolate tie line on the ternary phase diagram
 - Identify compositions of exiting streams: extract (E) and raffinate (R)
-  - E and R lies on the intersection of tie line and phase boundary line.
+  - E and R lies on the intersection of tie line and miscibility boundary (binodal) curve
   - E has a larger S component than R (extracted component is dissolved in solvent), being closer to point S
+- Identify plait point (P)
+  - P lies between E and R on the miscibility boundary curve
+  - P the the point where E and R merge together and tie line collapses to a point
 - Determine flow rate ratio with inverse level rule
   - $\dfrac{E}{F + S} = \dfrac{E}{E + R} = \dfrac{\overline{MR}}{\overline{ER}}, \quad \dfrac{E}{R} = \dfrac{\overline{MR}}{\overline{ME}}$

 <br/>

-{{< image src="/cheme/cheme435/cheme435-ternary-phase-diagram.png" caption="Equilateral ternary phase diagram.
-(Separation Process Principles with Applications Using Process Simulators 4e by Seader p101, Figure 4.14.)" >}}
+{{< image src="/cheme/cheme435/cheme435-ternary-phase-diagram.png" caption="Sample equilateral ternary phase diagram. (*Separation Process Principles with Applications Using Process Simulators* 4e by Seader p101, Figure 4.14.)" >}}

 ## Multistage Cascades